William Shrewsbury Primary School

 Key Stage 1 - Years 1 and 2

+The main focus in these early stages of learning is to ensure that pupils develop confidence and mental fluency with whole numbers, counting and place value.
+This involves working with numerals, words and the four operations, including using practical resources.
+At this stage, pupils will develop their ability to recognise, describe, draw, compare and sort different shapes and use the related vocabulary.
+Teaching involves using a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.
 In these early stages of a child's Mathematical education, we follow the 'Mastering Number' programme from the NCETM.
 This project aims to secure firm foundations in the development of good number sense for all pupils from Reception through to Year 2.
 The aim over time is that pupils will leave Key Stage 1 with fluency in calculation and a confidence and flexibility with number which will provide the firm foundations needed for later work in Mathematics.

 Lower Key Stage 2 - Years 3 and 4

+The main focus is to ensure that pupils become increasingly fluent with whole numbers and the 4 operations, including number facts and the concept of place value.
+This will ensure that pupils develop efficient written and mental methods and perform calculations accurately with increasingly large whole numbers.
 At this stage, pupils will develop their ability to solve a range of problems, including with simple fractions and decimal place value.
 Teaching will ensure that pupils draw with increasing accuracy and develop mathematical reasoning so they can analyse shapes and their properties, and confidently describe the relationships between them.
 Children will use measuring instruments with accuracy and make connections between measure and number.
+By the end of Year 4, pupils will have memorised their multiplication tables up to and including 12 x 12.
+In order to support this, we utilise the TTrockstars website and create regular competitions to keep children motivated.
+We also teach the children how to build, recall and apply their multiplication facts on a regular basis.

 Upper Key Stage 2 - Years 5 and 6